 - Physical measurement method: allocation of joint costs based on the quantity of each joint product manufactured.

 Some of the joint products may need further work after split-off point in a separate process to bring them into usable or saleable form.
-In such cases it is necessary to perform such additional work to avoid loss and the total cost of the resultant product includes additional expenses incurred after slit-off.
-Joint products that are useable/saleable at split-off point may also be further processed but the management of a company will assess whether or not such additional work will result in net incremental benefit.
-If the increase in value of the joint product from further processing exceeds the additional expenses needed to further process, it is beneficial to further process the joint product.
+In such cases, it is necessary to perform such additional work to avoid a loss and the total cost of the resulting product includes additional expenses incurred after slit-off.

-Bestwood Inc. is engaged in basic wood processing and supplies following products:
+Bestwood Inc. is engaged in basic wood processing, which produces the following joint/by-products:

 All of the above products are obtained from a joint process.